Control System Theory and SPICE Simulation

 isisprodemo

-To simulate the core of Arduino platform we need only a few components: the atmega328P Microcontroller, a Crystal and two Capacitors.Let’ s look for these devices in the library:
+To simulate the core of Arduino platform, we require just a handful of components: the ATmega328P Microcontroller, a crystal, and two capacitors.
+Let’s proceed to locate these devices within the library:

-Click on “P” button and write atmega as keyword:
+Click the “P” button and input “atmega” as the keyword:

 atmega328p